 A Brand New Day is a long mod where Monika doesn't kill the other girls and MC, who is starting to remember his past lives (similar to The Good Ending), tries to save all the girls from their various problems.
-I would recommend the mod only to someone who has finished all the better DDLC mods and really wants to play more of them.
+I would recommend the mod only to someone who's finished all the better DDLC mods and really wants to play more of them.
 Pros:

 Despite the above, it doesn't skimp on the serious plot.
 There's still a threatening opposition, and unsolved mysteries that seem promising (the game ends with a "to be continued" screen).
 (Update: it's been several months.
 I don't think it's ever going to be finished.)